English Verbs Definition and Types with Examples

 Intransitive: Think before every speak.

-The Two Types of Verbs Based on Changing Form
+Types of Verbs Based on Changing Form with Examples

 Based on how verbs change their form, they are divided into classes.

-Regular Verb: In regular verbs, we add “d” or “ed” to the base form of the verb to form the second (past) and third (past participle) of the verb; such verbs are called a regular verb.
+Regular Verbs Definition: In regular verbs, we add “d” or “ed” to the base form of the verb to form the second (past) and third (past participle) of the verb; such verbs are called regular verbs.

 The following are examples of regular verbs.